barry-waldbaum-rl/reat-vm-setup/README.md

 4. SSH to the base VM from GCP console to finish setup.

-5. Install and set default editor to vim.
+5. Install and set default editor to vim and add 'trainee' user to 'docker' group with perms to start and stop containers.

 ```bash
 sudo su